 A common example of a kitchen faucet would be single handle faucets, which have one handle for control of water stream and temperature.
-These can come with a long curved spout, or known also as a ''gooseneck'' spout, or with low or high arc, and 90-degree arm options as well.
+These can come with a long curved spout, or also known as a ''gooseneck'' spout, or with low or high arc, and 90-degree arm options as well.
 A single hole is made by the installer in either the sink or countertop.

 Another fixture application is a center set with two handles, which contain individual cartridges, usually quarter turn, to turn on and off control of hot and cold water flow.
-These faucets usually require three holes to be drilled into the sink or counter top for installation.
+These faucets usually require three holes to be drilled into the sink or countertop for installation.
 Also, widespread faucets designs are available, with a hot and a cold handle with the spout each drilled into the surface individually.
 These types of fixtures can come with an array of options, from pull out hoses to side sprays, and soap dispensers as well.
 Other options are available too, with wall mount styles, and commercial style pot fillers.
-Most likely, if you are changing an existing faucet you would use the hole setup that was already utilized.
+Most likely, if you are changing an existing faucet, you would use the whole setup that was already utilized.

 Lead Free Fixtures

 Throughout the years, brass has been a preferred metal material in the construction of plumbing fixtures, with key advantages being its extreme durability and an ability to be machined into precise parts.
 A component of brass is lead.
 While not usually found in source water, lead exposure seeping from older plumbing fixtures and pipes can cause adverse health effects, such as kidney disease and high blood pressure in adults, as well as physical and mental development issues in children.

 Faucets now sold must be manufactured to strict lead-free standards.
 It is recommended to buy from reputable companies that state your new faucet is lead-free, which is considered to be ''.25 percent lead in relation to wetted surfaces''.